-But most advertisers get this wrong: they treat carousel specs like single-image ads.
+Most advertisers get one thing wrong: they treat carousel specs like single-image ads.
 Wrong file size, inconsistent aspect ratios, text getting cut off, videos that won't play properly.
 Then they wonder why their campaigns underperform.

 Why Carousel Ads Work Differently Than Single-Image Ads